The Basics about CBD

 A measured amount of hemp flowers are placed in the first machine where all of the liquid is extracted.
-This includes all of the naturally occurring compounds in the plant like chlorophyll and THC is present at this step of the process.
+This includes all of the naturally occurring compounds in the plant like chlorophyll.
+THC is present at this step of the process.

 Step 3: Refining

 At this point the extract is a thick, resinous liquid that contains terpenes and THC.
-But, we want to remove it THC and the terpenes.
-So, the batch is run through refinement where an analytical chemist “filters out” all of the THC and terpenes.
-This is the first round of lab testing performed
+But we want to remove THC and the terpenes, so the batch is run through refinement where an analytical chemist “filters out” all of the THC and terpenes.
+This is the first round of lab testing performed.

 What’s left behind?
 CBD, CBG and CBC.